 In the import screen, find the File Mappings tab.

 Name the mapping and upload your CSV file to begin the mapping process.

 Once the file has uploaded, the selections in the Map To column will populate with the headers from your file.

-Some Map To fields may not be recognized automatically.
-If a Map To field is not recognized, click Select to display a dropdown of headers from your file.
+Some Map To fields may not be recognized automatically if they aren’t spelled or labeled the same as the System Data Field.
+If a Map To field is not recognized, click Select to select the header in your file that matches the System Data Field.

 Once complete, click Save.